 - With your consent: In all other cases, we will inform you when personal information is to be passed on to third parties, thereby giving you the opportunity to give your consent.

 We use so-called “social media plug-ins” on our website.
 These are currently the plug-ins of the services LinkedIn, Xing, Facebook, Twitter and Google+ (hereinafter collectively referred to as “social networks”).
+Via the social plug-ins, we offer you the option to interact with the social networks and other users, so that we can improve our offer and design it in a more interesting way for you as user.
+The legal basis for the use of social plug-ins is Art.
+6 (1) Sentence 1 (f) GDPR.
 Through these plug-ins, data – including personal data – can be sent to the US providers of these social networks (hereinafter referred to as “service providers”) and, if necessary, used by them.

 Social plug-ins usually mean that every visitor to a page is immediately captured by the service provider together with the visitor’s IP address, and the visitor’s other activities are logged on the Internet.
 This happens even if the visitor does not click on one of the buttons.